 Good morning!
 I'm Shane Koob!

-And I'm Jake Lane!
-Welcome once again to the "Bear Facts", the show where we bring you all the news from Bishop Garrigan High School.
+And I'm Chris Loebach!
+Welcome once again to the "Bear Facts", the weekly radio show from Bishop Garrigan High School.

-And I'm Joe Straub.
-That's the "Bear Facts" for January.
-Thanks for joining us, and be sure to tune in next month for more news from Bishop Garrigan High School.
+That's the "Bear Facts" for this week.
+Thanks for joining us, and be sure to tune in again next week, when we'll have our senior farewell show, saluting all the accomplishments of the Class of 2006 here at Bishop Garrigan High School.

 "Bear Facts" Home Page